 DRYER WON’T SHUT OFF

 The dryer should turn off once a cycle is complete.
 If a dryer continues to run then it will need attention.
 You should first determine if there is a broken door switch or a broken timer.
-“The timer is located on the control board and should be inspected by a professional,” says Dennis Campbell, Owner Prime Nampa Appliance Repair.
+“The timer is located on the control board and should be inspected by a professional,” says Dennis Campbell, who runs a team offering appliance repair in Nampa.
 However, replacing a door switch can be an easy repair for a homeowner and parts can be ordered online.

 DRYER SHUTS OFF TOO SOON